 Before the start of the Yarnell Hill Fire, extreme drought—the second worst category according to the U.S. Drought Monitor—had been plaguing the area for months.
 And as is common in the Desert Southwest during summer, a monsoonal flow drew low pressure into the area, leading to the development of thunderstorms early in the morning of June 28.
 However, with the atmosphere so dry, the rain associated with the storms evaporated before ever touching the ground, leaving the lightning to ignite the drought-stricken vegetation that hadn’t burned in over 40 years, providing ample fuel for wildfires.

 While lightning sparked the fire, strong winds and intense heat further fanned the flames.
 Two days after it began, the fire still remained small, having only burned about 500 acres.
-But, everything changed on the afternoon of June 30 as temperatures soared.
+Everything changed on the afternoon of June 30 as temperatures soared.

 At Prescott Love Field airport, about 30 miles to the northeast of Yarnell, an air temperature of 100°F was observed just before 1:00 p.m.
 Mountain Time.
 At that time, the relative humidity clocked in at just 10 percent with winds already gusting to 16 mph.
 Just before 2:30 p.m., wind gusts of nearly 22 mph and frequent lightning were noted as an afternoon thunderstorm entered the area.
-Within the next hour and a half, the winds picked up dramatically with gusts reaching nearly 44 mph as the storm rolled to the southwest.
+Within the next 90 minutes, the winds picked up dramatically with gusts reaching nearly 44 mph as the storm rolled to the southwest.

-By 4:30 p.m., the storm’s outflow boundary—where the the thunderstorm’s cooled air is separated from the surrounding air—had moved over the fire.
+By 4:30 p.m., the storm’s outflow boundary—where the thunderstorm’s cooled air rushes out and away from the storm—had moved over the fire.
 This led to a dramatic change in wind direction and speed, sending the fire racing to the south three times faster than it had previously been moving.
-And, it was at that time that 19 members of the Granite Mountain Hotshot crew, working to contain the fire, became cut off from their escape route and ultimately perished.
+It was at that time that 19 members of the Granite Mountain Hotshot crew, working to contain the fire, became cut off from their escape route and ultimately perished.

 The deadliest disaster for U.S. firefighters since September 11, 2001, the Yarnell Hill Fire and the tragic loss of the Granite Mountain Hotshots underscore the severe impact weather can have on people’s lives.